SreepathyJayanand-IIITDM/Device_Drivers/Lab_1_Set1/README.md

 ## NOTE
-Q1 - Given DATE (After 1st Jan 1800) you will get the day
+Q1 - Given DATE (After 1st Jan 1800) you will get the day of the week

 Q2 is written in C language which call some inbuilt executables to get the information required